 It is common knowledge that Utah is one of the best places to ski or snowboard.
 However, Utah’s not-too-cold winters and outdoorsy attitude mean that there are many fun ways to play in – and out of – the snow.
-Whether you don’t enjoy skiing, or you are just taking the day off, here is a list of fun winter activities in Utah.
+Whether you don’t enjoy skiing, or you are just taking the day off, here is a few other fun things to do in Utah this winter.

 Sledding is one of Utah’s top family activities because it is inexpensive and fun for all skill levels.
-You just need to purchase a sled from Walmart, Target or anywhere that sells sporting goods and then ask around to find the best local sledding hills.
-Hills at public parks like Sugarhouse Park in Salt Lake City are popular.
+You just need to buy a sled and then ask around to find the best local sledding hills.
+Hills at public parks like Sugarhouse Park in Salt Lake City are free and popular.

 Soak up the Olympic spirit

 Utah’s Olympic legacy allows us to see or try practically all of the sports of the Winter Olympics.
-If you’re adventurous, you can ride in a bobsled or ride a ski-jump inspired zip line at Utah Olympic Park in Park City.
-The ropes courses are also open year-round.
+If you’re adventurous, ride a bobsled or ski-jump inspired zip line at Utah Olympic Park in Park City.
+We have tried most of the activities at Utah Olympic Park and I’m a fan of the zip line.
 For those who prefer something calmer, the Olympic Park has two museums devoted to the history of skiing in Utah and the 2002 Olympic Winter Games.

 Utah is home to two Olympic ice rinks that are open to the public year-round.
-The Olympic Oval in Kearns where long-track speed skating events were held and the Ice Sheet in Ogden where the curling competition was held.
+The Olympic Oval in Kearns hosted long-track speed skating events and the Ice Sheet in Ogden hosted the curling competition.
 Both venues offer open skating hours, as well as opportunities to learn and play hockey and curling.
-I think it’s so cool that we have the opportunity to skate where the Olympians skated and enjoy a variety of winter ice sports.
-Indoor and outdoor rinks can also be found throughout the Wasatch Front and in some of Utah’s other communities as well.
+I think it’s awesome that our kids can learn to can skate where the Olympians skated.

 If you have friends or family who are going to ski or snowboard, you don’t have to stay home because there are a lot of fun things going on at Utah’s big winter resorts.